 Overview: Latex Allergy

-Allergic reactions to organic latex are uncommon, but occur in less than 1% of the general population in the US, according to the American Latex Allergy Association.
+Allergic reactions to natural latex are uncommon, but occur in less than 1% of the general population in the US, according to the American Latex Allergy Association.
 According to the Mayo Clinic, "If you're allergic to latex, you're likely to react after being in contact with the latex in rubber gloves or by inhaling airborne latex particles released when someone removes latex gloves.
 Latex allergy symptoms range from mild to severe, depending on your sensitivity and the degree of latex allergen exposure.

 The Mayo Clinic notes: "In a latex allergy, your immune system identifies latex as a harmful substance and triggers certain antibodies to fight the allergen.
 The next time you're exposed to latex, the antibodies signal your immune system to release histamine and other chemicals into your bloodstream, producing a range of signs and symptoms.
 The more exposure you have to latex, the more strongly your immune system is likely to respond (sensitization).